 "This is a good death.
 There is no shame in this."

-The Hero's Journey: Oddly, given the not-particularly-heroic nature of the crew, the film follows this pattern remarkably closely.
+- The Hero's Journey: Oddly, given the not-particularly-heroic nature of the crew, the film follows this pattern remarkably closely.
 It begins with Mal performing his everyday duties as a low-end crook and bank robber, only for his routine to be disrupted by a literal Call to Adventure; in this case, the signal that activates River.
 Though Mal initially refuses the Call, he Crosses the Threshold when the Operative murders his friends.
 With the aid of River's essentially supernatural powers, he descends through a swarm of monsters onto a planet of the dead, fights his way through a Road of Trials (in this case, a fleet of enemy ships) and then faces the Operative in battle before ultimately forcing him to Atone, while River reaches Apotheosis.
-In the end, things Return to almost normal, though with the Verse changed irrevocably.
+In the end, the universe and the heroes Return to a new equilibrium.

 "Shepherd Book always said, 'If you can't do somethin' smart, do somethin' right.'"